Skip over main navigation

 Expand

-It is a duty on the LA in which you are ordinarily resident.
+It is a duty on the local authority (LA) in which your child lives (or is ordinarily resident).
 LAs have a duty to make necessary travel arrangements for all eligible children attending qualifying schools, and a discretion to make travel arrangements for other children in their area (see the section on children of compulsory school age for more information).

 Published: 31st March, 2018